How to Share Data Products from Snowflake to Google BigQuery

 • Full control over infrastructure (auth, APIs, database, storage).

-• Requires in-depth AWS knowledge.
+• Requires in-depth cloud storage knowledge.

 • Time-consuming and complex to set up.